farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_

+As far as the methods I tried best performing method is SVR polynomial.
+This method has very good R2 mean for stocks which is 0.9995363077 and very near to 1.
+This indicates that this model can be definetly used as an estimator for stock prices given the supportive information extracted from the stock market prices.

+I was expecting better results in LSTM technique but SVR polynomial was better in results.
+In the next few weeks I will try configure a better LSTM network which can outperform SVR polynomial.

+For the SVR definetly polynomial kernel performs better than linear one and also it is better than the benchmark.
+I have added a grid search similar section at the end of bar charts for SMV polynomial solution configuration generating the following results.
+For the C Value C = 50, 100, 200 vales are tried and following mean values are gathered.
+C=200 can be selected

+RMSE                    R2
+default    0.404407     default    0.999515
+c200       0.382911     c200       0.999563
+c50        0.436590     c50        0.999446

+For the gamma value gammma = 0.1, 0.2, 0.4, 0.8 values are tried and following results are gathered. gamma = 0.8 can be selected

+RMSE                            R2
+default            0.404407     default       0.999515
+c200               0.382911     c200          0.999563
+c50                0.436590     c50           0.999446
+gamma_dot2         0.364122     gamma_dot2    0.999605
+rmse_gamma_dot4    0.315261     gamma_dot4    0.999716

+default            0.404407
+c200               0.382911
+c50                0.436590
+gamma_dot2         0.364122
+rmse_gamma_dot8    0.315261
+degree4            0.280099

+default       0.999515
+c200          0.999563
+c50           0.999446
+gamma_dot2    0.999605
+gamma_dot8    0.999716
+degree4       0.999778

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: